20th DRC Summer School on Regional Cooperation

 • Language of instruction: English

-• Course location: Sarajevo
+• Course location: Vienna

 General topics expected to be explored during the summer school